ethereum/ethereum-org-website/src/content/eth2/shard-chains/index.md

 ### Shards and the beacon chain {#shards-and-beacon-chain}

-The beacon chain contains all the logic for keeping shards secure and synced up.
-The beacon chain will coordinate the stakers in the network, assigning them to shards they need to work on.
+The Beacon Chain contains all the logic for keeping shards secure and synced up.
+The Beacon Chain will coordinate the stakers in the network, assigning them to shards they need to work on.
 And it will also facilitate communication between shards by receiving and storing shard transaction data that is accessible by other shards.
 This will give shards a snapshot of Ethereum’s state to keep everything up-to-date.

 <ButtonLink to="/eth2/beacon-chain/">The Beacon Chain</ButtonLink>

 ### Shards and the merge {#shards-and-docking}

-The Ethereum mainnet will exist as it does today even after the introduction of shards.
-However at some point, mainnet will need to become a shard so that it can transition to staking.
+Originally, plans were made to implement shard chains prior to the incorporation of the Ethereum mainnet as a primary means of scaling.
+As research and development of layer 2 scaling solutions have boomed, the priority of core Ethereum devs shifted to expediting the switch a fully proof-of-stake driven mainnet.
+This means that the remaining shard chains will not be complete prior to switching mainnet to proof-of-stake.

+Currently the plan remains for shard chains to be rolled out after mainnet has merged.
 It remains to be seen whether mainnet will exist as the only “smart” shard that can handle code execution – but either way, a decision will have to be made on phase 2 of sharding.

 <ButtonLink to="/eth2/merge/">The merge</ButtonLink>